WorkOfStan/seablast-dist/README.md

 # seablast-dist
-Distribution of Seablast for PHP - a seed application
+Distribution of a seed application for `Seablast for PHP`

 ## Deployment
 Create database with `Collation=utf8_general_ci` (create also separate testing database so that phinxlog migration_name doesn't overlap)